Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Model

-\textit{Model Hamiltonian---} As a minimal theoretical description of a magnon BEC, we consider an annulus-shaped system and adopt the one-dimensional Bose–Hubbard model, which consists of magnons on a tight-binding lattice with onsite repulsive interaction, as illustrated in Fig.~\ref{figure:schematic}(a).
-The Hamiltonian for this system is expressed as
+As a minimal theoretical description of a magnon BEC coupled to an electric field, we consider the one-dimensional magnon Bose–Hubbard model incorporating the AC phase [Fig.~\ref{figure:schematic}(a)].
+The Hamiltonian for this model is expressed as

 where site indices $i$ range from 1 to $N$, and we impose periodic boundary condition. $b_i$ annihilates a magnon and $n_i\equiv b_i^\dagger b_i$ counts the number of magnons in position $x_i=ia$, where $a$ denotes a lattice constant. $t>0$ denotes a nearest-neighbor hopping amplitude, and $U>0$ represents the onsite repulsive interaction.
+This model can be derived as an effective theory from a class of microscopic spin models.
+As an illustrative example, we demonstrate the derivation of Eq.~\eqref{eq: Bose-Hubbard model} in Appendix.~\ref{app: derivation of spin Hamiltonian} for a spin-$1/2$ antiferromagnetic quantum dimer magnet, a minimal model of TlCuCl$_3$-type materials.
+Although we assume $t>0$, our conclusions, including the emergence of ferroelectricity, are insensitive to a sign of $t$.